 Request Relative Timestamp Compression

 The request relative time stamp compression builds on that response messages always contain a timestamp that represent the time when the response message was issued by the server.
-This timestamp will then be the base time that the timestamps for the signal(s) in the response will add an offset to.
+This timestamp will then be the base time that the timestamps for the data point(s) in the response will contain an offset to.
 This offset will be represented as an integer representing milliseconds, prepended with a plus (+) or minus (-) sign.
-The uncompressed ISO8601 based timestamp contains 24 characters, so for very large offset values with low compression rates the server may decide to keep the uncompressed timestamp.
+The uncompressed ISO8601 based timestamp contains 24 characters, so for very large offset values leading to low compression rates the server may decide to keep the uncompressed timestamp.
 The client will be able to analyze whether it is a compressed timestamp or not by examining the first character of the string.
 If it is an integer it is an uncompressed timestamp, as the compressed timestamps starts with a plus or a minus character.

 Sequence Diagram Compression Scheme Examples